-Online Sponsorship and Advertising-Our sponsorship and advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
-In return, we are typically paid a monthly fee, which is recognized over the period that advertising is displayed, and often a performance fee based on metrics such as submitted health insurance applications.
-We also offer Medicare sponsorship services, which include website development, hosting and maintenance.
+Our sponsorship and advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
+In return, we are typically paid a monthly fee, which is recognized over the period that advertising is displayed, and often a performance fee based on metrics such as submitted health insurance applications, which is recognized when the earned amount are fixed and determinable.
+We also offer Medicare advertising services, which include website development, hosting and maintenance.
 In these instances, we are typically paid a fixed, up-front fee, which we recognize as revenue over the service period.

-Technology Licensing Revenue-Our technology licensing business allows carriers the use of our ecommerce platform to offer their own health insurance policies on their websites and agents to utilize our technology to power their online quoting, content and application submission processes.
+Our commercial technology licensing business allows carriers the use of our ecommerce platform to offer their own health insurance policies on their websites and agents to utilize our technology to power their online quoting, content and application submission processes.
 Typically, we are paid a one-time implementation fee, which we recognize on a straight-line basis over the estimated term of the customer relationship (generally the initial term of the agreement), commencing once the technology is available for use by the third party, and a performance fee based on metrics such as submitted health insurance applications.
 The metrics used to calculate performance fees for both sponsorship and advertising and technology licensing are based on performance criteria that are either measured based on data tracked by us, or based on data tracked by the third party.
-In instances where the performance criteria data is tracked by the third party, we recognize revenue when the amounts earned are both fixed and determinable and collection is reasonably assured.
+In instances where the performance criteria data is tracked by the third party, we recognize revenue in the period of performance and when all other revenue recognition criteria has been met.
+In instances where the performance criteria data is tracked by the third party, we recognize revenue when the amounts earned are either fixed or determinable and collection is reasonably assured.
 Typically, this occurs through our receipt of a cash payment from the third party along with a detailed statement containing the data that is tracked by the third party.